To enjoy your trip with complete peace of mind, Yescapa provides a a rental contract that protects both the renter and owner.

-The vehicle and all accessories made available to the renter must be returned in the condition noted at the time the vehicle is handed over.
-The loss or damage, even partial, of the vehicle or its accessories, obliges the renter to pay the amount of the security deposit stated in the contract.
-If the deposit is managed by Yescapa for this particular hire, the renter authorises Yescapa to debit the amount of the sum due from their account, in accordance with the conditions detailed in article 11.
+The vehicle and any accessories made available to the renter must be returned in the condition found when the vehicle is handed over to begin the hire.
+The loss or the deterioration, even partial, of the vehicle or the accessories obliges the renter to pay the total amount for the repairs, under presentation of a quotation or an invoice (according to the type of repair).
+Responsibility is engaged via the rental contract for the hire and/or any other relevant element (report, eyewitness, third party).
+If the deposit is managed by Yescapa as part of the rental, the renter gives authorization to Yescapa to collect the amount of the sums due, according to the terms detailed in article 11.

 The return of the hired vehicle must take place in a very well lit place in order to complete the return inventory form in good conditions.
 This inventory form must be carried out by the same person who handed over the vehicle to the renter and completed the departure inventory form.
 All parts and surfaces of the vehicle shall be examined, including the upper parts of the vehicle.